DataGeek404/DataGeek404/README.md

 ---

-> *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+> *“Simplicity is the soul of efficiency.” – Austin Freeman*